antimof/UxPlay/README.md

 can mirror to a true AppleTV and some other AirPlay receivers, UxPlay appears to correctly pair with this client, but then fails to decrypt both the audio and video streams.
 Possibly a different variant of the AirPlay encryption/decryption protocol not supported by UxPlay is used by this client.
 Without further information, there is no obvious fix.
-UxPlay reports itself to clients as "model appleTV2,1, sourceVersion 220.68".
+UxPlay reports itself to clients as an "AirTunes/220.68" server.

 # **Usage:**